 a gathering across timezones & celestial bodies

-Find a good sunset spot (west-facing view, physical distancing from humans)
+Find a good sunset spot (west-facing, social distancing)

 While watching, call a friend, ask if they can see the moon from where they are.
 Share the view.

 Every sunset is a 24-hour event, starting at the international date line, then moving westward across the earth, as the earth turns toward the east.
 East coast people will see the sun set while it's still high in the sky for west-coasters.
 East Coast folks, if you call someone on the west coast while you can see the sunset, they won't be able to see the moon yet.
 You might not see it yet either.
 Just wait.

 As the sky darkens, the moon will appear in the west.

 If you want to bond with someone else by watching the moon at the same time, call someone in your current timezone.
 If they aren't already looking at the moon when you call them, they'll thank you for showing it to them.